Retail, Banking and Beyond

 Levack Gardner, BankWork$ graduate

 “The classes were very extensive, very detailed, and very structured.
-We had homework.
-We had exams.
-You weren’t going to just skate by,” he says.
+We had homework, we had exams, you weren’t going to just skate by,” he says.

 Toward the end of the course, Gardner says he and his classmates practiced answering job interview questions through role-play.